ajburnell/ctfd/README.md

 It runs CTFd using Gunicorn and NGINX and installs a Lets Encrypt SSL certificate with certbot.

+A security group on AWS allows only HTTP/S access and SSH from the public IP of the host running Terraform.
+The CTFd site will be unconfigured and require immediate setup.
+Alternatively you can import your own backup of a CTFd instance by placing ctfd_backup.zip in the root folder of the project.

 As it is just used for short lived small team training, it is currently configured to use spot instances.
+Change the max spot price / instance type in terraform.tfvars.

 ### NOTES
 - Comment out the certbot generation for testing so you don't trip the API limits for the same domain in a five day period.
 - Don't forget to set your R53 zone identifier for DNS.
+- You'll need python3, Ansible and AWS CLI working on the terraform host.

 ### TODO